This post contains affiliate links. Please read my disclosures.

 Don’t be alarmed by its puzzling moniker, buckwheat flour is a bit of a misnomer since it has nothing to do with wheat at all so is perfectly safe for those avoiding gluten.

-Buckwheat is actually a herb, better related to rhubarb and sorrel.
+Buckwheat flour is ground from Buckwheat which is actually a herb, better related to rhubarb and sorrel.
 It’s what is commonly referred to as a pseudo-grain since it looks and acts like a grain but is actually a seed rich in complex carbohydrates.

 What are the benefits of using buckwheat flour?